Some sections of the site are currently being updated as we roll out improvements.

 You've got questions.
 We've got answers.

-Why do LinkedIn recommendations matter?
+Why do recommendations matter on LinkedIn®?

 Recommendations add social proof to a profile.
 They show that real people have worked with this person and are willing to vouch for them publicly.
 For job seekers, freelancers, and consultants, strong recommendations can be the difference between getting contacted or getting ignored.

-How long should a LinkedIn recommendation be?
+How long should a recommendation be on LinkedIn®?

 Aim for 3 to 5 sentences.
 Long enough to say something meaningful, short enough that people actually read it.
 Nobody reads a 500-word recommendation.
 Get to the point and make it count.

-What makes a good LinkedIn recommendation?
+What makes a good recommendation on LinkedIn®?

 Specificity.
 Instead of saying "John is a great team player," say what John actually did.
 Mention a project, a result, or a moment that stood out.
 Specific details make recommendations believable and memorable.